What are Section 199A Dividends?

 Similar to regular dividends, Section 199A dividends take some amount of capital from a company’s equity and redistribute it to shareholders based on the number of shares they possess.
 199A dividends, however, are only paid out by REITs and funds holding REITs, and therefore receive special treatment in the world of tax law.

 What Are Section 199A Dividends?
 They Began With the Tax Cuts and Jobs Act of 2017

-The Tax Cuts and Jobs Act of 2017, or TCJA for short, reduced the highest tax rate applicable to domestic C corporations.
+The year is 2023, but the law surrounding Section 199A dividends began with the Tax Cuts and Jobs Act of 2017, or TCJA for short.
+It reduced the highest tax rate applicable to domestic C corporations.
 These corporations originally paid upwards of 35% of their taxable income to the federal government — following the passing of TCJA, these corporations had their tax rate dropped to a flat 21%.

 To provide a similar advantage to non-corporate entities, Section 199A was passed.
 The new rule allows noncorporate taxpayers to deduct up to 20% from their combined qualified business income (QBI).
 Section 199A(b)(1)(B) added that qualified dividends from REITs would be deductible just the same as QBI.